Conveniently serving Jefferson City

 What Is a Lip Lift?

 Lip lift surgery is a minor procedure that can improve the look of the area around the lips.
-A cupid lift (cut right underneath the nose) can help pull up the upper lip, which results in a fuller-looking, more youthful and pronounced pout.
+A lip lift (cut right underneath the nose) can help pull up the upper lip, which results in a fuller-looking, more youthful and pronounced pout.
 It reduces the distance between the bottom of the nose and the top of the lips (called the philtrum).
-The Cupid’s bow refers to the center curves of the upper lip.
+A cut right under the nose can center curves of the upper lip.

 Oral commissure lifts or marionette lifts are performed at the corners of the mouth to improve the appearance of deep frown lines or downturned corners.